-On June 1, 2016, Rugby announced that it had acquired, for a nominal cash consideration plus a 2% NSR, two mineral property concession applications which cover prospective areas for copper and gold mineralization in the NW of Western Australia.
+On June 1, 2016, Rugby announced that it had acquired 100% of Otways, for a nominal cash consideration plus a 2% NSR, two mineral property concession applications which cover prospective areas for copper and gold mineralization in the NW of Western Australia.
 The Otways concession applications were granted in July 2017 and now comprises two contiguous exploration licences covering 134 square kilometres.
-Rugby owns 100% interest in Otways, subject to a 2% NSR to the vendors.